mickeytheq/ZoopDocs/docs/shared/cardquantity/CardQuantity.md

 Zoop implementes the following logic to generate card quantity.

-- If the [Quantity instruction](../instructions/Instructions.md#instruction---quantity) instruction is specified that is used
 - If the card is identified as an investigator signature, 1 copy is created
 - If the card has the exceptional keyword, 1 copy is created
 - If the card has the myriad keyword, 3 copies are created